-At the request of the banks, the loan is frequently released directly by the notary.
+At the bank's request, the loan is frequently released directly by the notary.

 The buyer must obtain a certificate from the buyer's bank confirming that the funds are genuinely from the buyer's account (mandatory for the prevention of money laundering - in conformity with the model certificate provided by Michelez Notaires).